-Knowing who your audience is is essential for any business.
-Use a demographic survey template to easily collect demographic information about your target population.
-Get to know your audience through an interactive experience.
-Obtain all the info you need about your buyer persona.
+Knowing your audience is essential for any business.
+This is why a demographic survey template can be useful.
+It’s an easy way to get to know your audience through an interactive experience.
+Use a demographic survey to obtain all the info you need about your buyer persona.

 Why Conduct Demographic Surveys?

 Collecting demographic information is about understanding your audience and buyers better.
-The more you know about them, the better your chances are of reaching them with relevant messages.
+This is important because the more you know about them, the better your chances are of reaching them with relevant messages.
 Similarly, a buyer persona based on demographic information can help you optimize your product or services.